bsiever/pxt-sen55/README.md

    3. Pin 3 (yellow wire in the picture) to the "SDA" pin from the micro:bit (Micro:bit's pin 20).
    4. Pin 4 (black wire in the picture) to the "SCL" pin from the micro:bit (Micro:bit's pin 19).
    5. Pin 5 (red wire in the picture) to the "-" rail from the 5V power supply.
    6. Pin 6 (brown wire in the picure) is not connected.
-In the picure it is plugged into an arbitraary row that is not connected to anything else to ensure it is out of the way.
+In the picure it is plugged into an arbitrary row that is not connected to anything else to ensure it is out of the way.

 ![](https://raw.githubusercontent.com/bsiever/pxt-sen55/master/wiring/sen55_wiring.jpg)